callstack/react-native-testing-library/website/docs/UnderstandingAct.md

 /* assert on the output */
 ```

-The second one relates to async usage of `act` so let’s call it an "async `act`" error:
+The second one relates to async usage of `act` so let’s call it the "async `act`" error:

 ```
 Warning: You called act(async () => ...) without await.
 This could lead to unexpected